Skip Navigation

 St. John’s Receives Prestigious Circle of Life Recognition

-Awarded by AHA On July 6, 2009, St. John’s Regional Medical Center and St. John’s Pleasant Valley Hospital were named a Circle of Life Award® honoree by the American Hospital Association (AHA).
+In 2009, St. John’s Regional Medical Center and St. John’s Pleasant Valley Hospital were named a Circle of Life Award® honoree by the American Hospital Association (AHA).
 St. John’s received this prestigious citation of honor in recognition of its strong trans-disciplinary team, leadership in advanced healthcare planning, impressive bereavement services, and overall innovative program that improves the care of patients living with advanced life-limiting illnesses.
+St. John’s was chosen by a selection committee made up of leaders from medicine, nursing, social work, ethics, and health administration and was one of only five organizations to be recognized in 2009.

 For more information on the Circle of Life Award, visit www.aha.org/circleoflife.